RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 >We don't have years, anymore, to make a decision.
 We have months.
 Or in some cases, weeks.<br/>&nbsp;<br/>~ Bruce Brandes, CEO of <a href="http://lucro.com/">Lucro</a>

 Every profession faces the pressure of accelerating change, especially healthecare.
 Decisions that once took years must now be made in weeks, days, or sooner.
-Fortunately, improvements in technology are helping physicians and other medical pros to match today's rapid pace.
+Fortunately, improvements in technology are helping physicians and other pros to match today's pace.

 The [MedCity INVEST](http://events.medcitynews.com/invest/) conference gathers physicians, investors, engineers, and entrepreneurs with a shared interest: Everyone is striving to improve healthcare for patients.
 The event is produced by [MedCity News](http://medcitynews.com).
 Collaboration produces awesome results.